-(b) the period of retention of inquiry data will be determined based on the interaction activity of the user and additional inquires made.
+(b) the period of retention of enquiry data will be determined based on the interaction activity of the user and additional enquires made.

 5.5.
 Notwithstanding the other provisions of this Section 6, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.